 Finally, we can agree with someone using a ver and a special intonation.

 —¿Verdad que España es un país fantástico para pasar tus vacaciones?

 In conclusion, we have many funny expressions in Spanish that can help you sound more natural.
 If you want to put them in practice and know when to use them, don’t hesitate and reserve a lesson with us.
-You can also take a free trial lesson, first.
+You can also take a trial lesson, first.
 You will be speaking Spanish from the very first moment.